-The movement between years was $\pounds$ 9.0m.
-This is predominantly due to a decrease in the long term pension liability of $\pounds$ 8.3m as a result of the annual actuarial review and changes in assumptions used to estimate future pension cost (due to increasing bond yields and lower projected pension costs).
-The only other minor movement relates to the Accumulated Absences accrual provision.
+The movement between years was £774.7m.
+This is predominantly due to a decrease in the long term pension liability of £774.8m as a result of the annual actuarial review and changes in assumptions used to estimate future pension cost (due to increasing bond yields and lower projected pension costs).
+Also, the staff pension scheme liability after the revaluation came out as a long term asset not a long term liability.